Lifestyle & Culture

 Basel With Angeles

-While cancer tried to steal her identity, this survivor put on a fancy dress, designer shoes, and allowed her joi-de-vie to flourish.
+For this cancer survivor, the best remedy was to put on a fancy dress, designer shoes, and allow her joi-de-vie to flourish.

-Photos, Text, & Video by Rodrigo Gaya Villar
+Photos, Text, & Video by Rodrigo Gaya/Gayaman Visual Studio, LLC

 'Im just Angeles', she said, responding humbly to a stranger who walked up to her admiring her dress, deflecting all praise.
 Someone recognized her from the 30 foot portrait by Abstrak, in Miami's posh Design District, and showered her with compliments.